what is branding cover crop

 If you want to buy something from an Apple store you probably already know the following:

-• You know the shop will be minimal with meticulously laid out items.
+• You know the shop will be minimal with meticulously laid out items

-• The shop will be white and clean.
+• The shop will be white and clean

-• There will be lots of the latest phones, tablets, laptops and desktops on display, all ready for you to touch and try out.
+• There will be lots of the latest phones, tablets, laptops and desktops on display, all ready for you to touch and try out

-• If you do buy something, you know it will be beautifully packaged.
+• If you do buy something, you know it will be beautifully packaged

-Why does a voiceover need a brand?
+Why does a voice actor need a brand?

-It’s about creating an experience your clients will have with you and how they will think about you.
-It’s how they feel at every point they come into contact with you – whether that be your website, when they talk to you on the phone, your social media posts, emails, invoices, business cards, even if they meet you in-person at an event.
+It’s how they feel at every point they come into contact with you – whether that be your website, when you’re in a recording session, your social media posts, emails, invoices, business cards, if they meet you in-person.

-It’s how people think about you when your name pops up in conversation.
+Branding is how people think about you when your name pops up in conversation.

-Your job as a voiceover and business owner is to create a brand that speaks and connects to your ideal client.
+Your job as a voice over artist and business owner is to create a brand that speaks and connects to your ideal client.
 That creates a strong impression and results in a positive connection experience.
 That creates a relationship with you and your business that means they want to work with you.
 It’s about the feeling of trust built up over time that means your clients will come back to you and recommend your services to other people.

 If you don’t have a solid brand, it’s difficult for clients to trust you and believe your service is worth the price you charge.
 If they don’t feel this, they will probably choose someone else.